Description

 Martial, Epigrams

-This topic will develop students’ literary analysis and appreciation skills, requiring them to offer critical analysis and personal response to the literary achievements of Homer, and the religious, cultural and social values portrayed in the poems.
+This topic will develop candidates’ literary analysis and appreciation skills, requiring them to offer critical analysis and personal response to the plays including the literary achievements of the playwrights.
+This will include the religious, cultural and social values portrayed in the plays and the historical and political context of when they were written and performed.

 Sources for study: